asmagill/hammerspoon_asm/touchbar/README.md

 This module requires that you are running macOS 10.12.1 build 16B2657 or greater.
 Most people who have received the 10.12.1 update have an earlier build, which you can check by selecting "About this Mac" from the Apple menu and then clicking the mouse pointer on the version number displayed in the dialog box.
 If you require an update, you can find it at https://support.apple.com/kb/dl1897.

+Check out [Examples/touchbar.lua](Examples/touchbar.lua) for an example of how you might use this module.

 ### Installation

 A precompiled version of this module can be found in this directory with a name along the lines of `touchbar-v0.x.tar.gz`.
 This can be installed by downloading the file and then expanding it as follows: